aospapp/aosp/external/pigweed/pw_rpc/docs.rst

 service client implementations can exist simulatenously and share the same ``Client`` class.

-When a call is made, a ``pw::rpc::ClientCall`` object is returned to the caller.
+When a call is made, a call object is returned to the caller.
 This object tracks the ongoing RPC call, and can be used to manage it.
-An RPC call is only active as long as its ``ClientCall`` object is alive.
+An RPC call is only active as long as its call object is alive.

 .. tip::
-  Use ``std::move`` when passing around ``ClientCall`` objects to keep RPCs alive.
+  Use ``std::move`` when passing around call objects to keep RPCs alive.

 Example
 ^^^^^^^